ROOT™ Periodontal & Implant Centers

 In order to determine if scaling and root planing is right for you, you will need to schedule an initial consultation, during which we will examine the overall health of your teeth, review your medical history, and determine what treatment options are best suited to your unique needs.

-If scaling and root planing is determined to be the optimal treatment option for you, your procedure will typically begin with administration of an anesthetic.
+If scaling and root planing is determined to be the optimal treatment option for you, your procedure will typically begin with the administration of an anesthetic.
 The type of anesthesia that is used may vary, depending upon the severity of your case as well as your overall sensitivity.
 Once you are properly numbed, the procedure will go as follows:

 • Scaling: Specialized dental instruments will be used to remove the tartar and any build-up of plaque on the surfaces of the crown and root.
 Certain cases will also use a process that inserts an antimicrobial agent beneath the gums to reduce the oral bacteria.